Chulalongkorn: Early life

+Regency

 The young Chulalongkorn was an enthusiastic reformer.
 He visited Singapore and Java in 1870 and British India in 1872 to study the administration of British colonies.
 He toured the administrative centres of Calcutta, Delhi, Bombay, and back to Calcutta in early 1872.
 This journey was a source of his later ideas for the modernization of Siam.
 He was crowned king in his own right as Rama V on 16 November 1873.

-Si Suriyawongse then arranged for the Front Palace of King Pinklao (who was his uncle) to be bequeathed to King Pinklao's son, Prince Yingyot (who was Chulalongkorn's cousin).
+Sri Suriwongse then arranged for the Front Palace of King Pinklao (who was his uncle) to be bequeathed to King Pinklao's son, Prince Yodyingyot (who was Chulalongkorn's cousin).

-As regent, Si Suriyawongse wielded great influence.
-Si Suriyawongse continued the works of King Mongkut.
+As regent, Sri Suriwongse wielded great influence.
+Sri Suriwongse continued the works of King Mongkut.
 He supervised the digging of several important khlongs, such as Padung Krungkasem and Damneun Saduak, and the paving of roads such as Charoen Krung and Silom.
 He was also a patron of Thai literature and performing arts.

 Early reign

-At the end of his regency, Si Suriyawonse was raised to Somdet Chao Phraya, the highest title a noble could attain.
+At the end of his regency, Sri Suriwongse was raised to Somdet Chao Phraya, the highest title a noble could attain.
 Si Suriyawongse was the most powerful noble of the 19th century.
 His family, the House of Bunnag, was a powerful aristocratic dynasty of Persian descent.
-It dominated Siamese politics since the reign of Rama I. Chulalongkorn then married four of his half-sisters, all daughters of Mongkut: Savang Vadhana, Saovabha, and Sunandha (Mongkut with concubine Piam), and Sukumalmarsri (Monkut with concubine Samli).
+It dominated Siamese politics since the reign of Rama I. Chulalongkorn then married four of his half-sisters, all daughters of Mongkut: Savang Vadhana, Saovabha Phongsri, and Sunanda Kumariratana (Mongkut with Concubine Piam), and Sukhumala Marasri (Mongkut with Concubine Samli).

-Chulalongkorn's first reform was to establish the "Auditory Office" (Th: หอรัษฎากรพิพัฒน์) on 4 June 1873, solely responsible for tax collection, to counter the influence of the Bunnag family whom had been in control of weath collection since early Rattanakosin.
+Chulalongkorn's first reform was to establish the "Auditory Office" (Th: หอรัษฎากรพิพัฒน์) on 4 June 1873, solely responsible for tax collection, to counter the influence of the Bunnag family who had been in control of wealth collection since early Rattanakosin.
 As tax collectors had been under the aegis of various nobles and thus a source of their wealth, this reform caused great consternation among the nobility, especially the Front Palace.
 Chulalongkorn appointed Chaturonrasmi to be an executive of the organization, which he closely oversaw.
 From the time of King Mongkut, the Front Palace had been the equivalent of a "second king", with one-third of national revenue allocated to it.
-Prince Yingyot of the Front Palace was known to be on friendly terms with many Britons, at a time when Siamese relations with the British Empire were tense.
+Prince Yodyingyot of the Front Palace was known to be on friendly terms with many Britons, at a time when Siamese relations with the British Empire were tense.

 In 1874, Chulalongkorn established the Council of State as a legislative body and a privy council as his personal advisory board based on the British privy council.
 Council members were appointed by the monarch.